 Due to the sale and potential redevelopment of the site, the Fire Station closed in January 2014, the Training Centre in May 2015 and the Museum sadly closed its doors in September 2015.

-Planning permission has been granted for the Museum to be relocated within the former London Fire Brigade Headquarters at 8 Albert Embankment, Lambeth, London, SE1.
+The London Fire Brigade are looking to relocate the Museum within the former London Fire Brigade Headquarters at 8 Albert Embankment, Lambeth, London SE1.

 We will keep you updated on the plans for the new Museum as they unfold.